IlyanaIlyana/artlipat3/README.md

 This, third, version requiers user's terms only (like calendar).

-I develop my project under the slogan: "do not make me think!".
+I develop my project under the slogan:
+>Don't make me think!.
 And may be some further clarification of the interface can come up in future.

-The only textual input in the Artlipat is the name of the case to work on.
+The only textual input in Artlipat is the name of the case to work on.
 Tasks to-do are to be chosen from a pre-determined list.
 Two these input fields can be found on the main page.

 Terms shall also be indicated manually.
 But this is not necessary (current date is used by default).
 Some other information about cases can be inputed as well as on other pages of the serice.